homiedopie/beberlei.de/2010/01/10/application-lifecycle-management-and-deployment-with-pear-and-phar-revisited-update.rst

 article <http://www.whitewashing.de/blog/articles/123>`_ on using PEAR and PHAR for application lifecycle management and deployment.
-Since then I have gotten some feedback through comments, but also discussed the topic with collegues.
+Since then I have gotten some feedback through comments, but also discussed the topic with colleagues.
 I have also optimized the approach quite considerably and even `made an open-source project out of parts of it <http://github.com/beberlei/pearanha>`_ and I want to share all that is new with you.
-First of all, yes the presented solution was somewhat complex, partly because it is still a proposed idea and definately up for optimizations.
+First of all, yes the presented solution was somewhat complex, partly because it is still a proposed idea and definitely up for optimizations.
 However I am still very convinced of my approach, something I should discuss in more detail.